yackko/fast-dashboard/README.md

 # fast-dashboard - A Fyne Dashboard Application

-A Go script designed to bootstrap Fyne-based dashboard applications.
-Its key feature is the ability to generate a foundational project structure where the initial dashboard tabs can be dynamically named by the developer during the setup process."
+A Go script designed to bootstrap dashboard applications which feature a Graphical User Interface (GUI) built using the Fyne toolkit.
+Its key feature is the ability to generate a foundational project structure where the initial dashboard tabs, part of this Fyne-generated GUI, can be dynamically named by the developer during setup.

 ## Overview